 “The first series, we fumbled two or three times, and coach put in Dick Woodall at quarterback,” Burris related to Wizig.
 Despite being a “magician with the football,” as Warren McVea called him, Burris found himself practicing with the defense in the week leading up to the Tennessee game.
 Everything was out of sorts for the former Brazosport star.
 But after flying home from Miami and before facing a week of turmoil on campus, head coach Bill Yeoman made a decisive move.
 He would implement a triple-option attack that would become known as the Houston Veer or the Veer-T.

 “I’d drawn it on paper and practiced it in the spring of 1965,” Yeoman said about his offense in 1973.
 “But I didn’t have the guts to go to it until midseason when it looked as if we were all about to be fired.”

 Heading into the October 23rd game at Tennessee, UH had scored just 40 points in 5 games (1-4 record).
 After putting in his new offense, Yeoman re-inserted Burris at QB just hours before the noon kickoff in Knoxville.

-The University of Houston made history in another way that afternoon as McVea, UH’s prized recruit from the summer before became the first African-American to play on an SEC campus.
+That afternoon, the University of Houston made history in another way as McVea, UH’s prized recruit from the summer before, became the first African-American to play on an SEC campus.
 McVea struggled in the game, dropping four passes, but his coach did not seem troubled.

 “Don’t worry about McVea,” Yeoman said.
 “He’s going to be a great one.”
 The man responsible for integrating football in Texas had also helped McVea break the color barrier in the SEC.
 Then-Tennessee professor Richard Marius characterized UT fan behavior towards McVea as “awful” and said he was called “every name in the book.”
 Tennessee newspapers that covered the game all noted the seminal moment.